thestarlab/ChinaGDP/README.md

-This datasets (img files) contain the estimated the projected GDP of China between 2014-2020 at pixel levels.
+This datasets (img files) contain the estimated the projected GDP of China (in million yuan) between 2014-2020 at pixel levels.
 The estimation was made using night time imagery and economic survey data.
 The associated reliability measure was also provided.